naval777/Websites/README.md

 Druffle: A dating site based on similar concept as Grouper.
 Backend code partially contributed by others (Incomplete)

-Amogh:( www.auvamogh.in ) Website for AUV-IITM.
+Amogh:Website for AUV team of IIT Madras.